 When problems arise, the adult supervising the pupils should deal with them first and foremost.
-A non-confrontational solution should be sought and the matter brought to a conclusion with the minimal amount of disruption.
+A nonconfrontational solution should be sought and the matter brought to a conclusion with the minimal amount of disruption.
 The Behaviour Recovery System will be used if necessary.
 If this is not possible, then the matter should be referred to the appropriate adult.
-Any undesirable items e.g. weapons and harmful substances will be confiscated immediately (see Drugs Policy and "Guidance on Drugs in Schools" www.teachernet.gov.uk/wholeschool/behaviour/drugs)
+Any undesirable items e.g. weapons and harmful substances will be confiscated immediately.